oacore/content/team/viktoriia-borsuk.md

 past: false
 order: 0
 ---
-Responsible for the creation of a beautiful user interface design and seamless user experience.
-I do everything to make design work.
+Design is my passion.
+Creating a design that fits users' needs is my task number 1.
+Deep diving into user research and finding pain points helps me to make better products.